newcraftgroup/nci-configuration/README.md

 # nci-config-loader
-A simple library to handle ini configuration files within your projects
+A simple library to handle ini, yaml and json configuration files within your projects

 ## Usage